-Dispersed Camping 101: Free camping in the USLuglio 10, 2019 Dispersed Camping 101: Free camping in the US
+Dispersed Camping 101: Free Camping in the US

 What is dispersed camping?

-Unlike pay campsites in national, state and RV parks, dispersed campsites offer few of the amenities you’d typically expect like toilets, showers, adjacent restaurants, etc. What you do get in lieu of these luxuries are very few neighbors, a canopy of stars, the wind in the trees and the satisfaction of knowing you’ve finally made it off the beaten track.
+Unlike pay campsites in national, state, and RV parks, dispersed campsites offer few of the amenities you’d typically expect like toilets, showers, adjacent restaurants, etc (think middle of nowhere).
+What you do get in lieu of these luxuries are very few neighbors, a canopy of stars, the wind in the trees, and the satisfaction of knowing you’ve finally made it off the beaten track.

 How do I know what’s legal?

-Look at a map and you’ll see light green shaded areas within each state designating National Forests.
+Look at a Forest Service map specific to the state you want to stay in and you’ll see areas designated as National Forest or Bureau of Land Management land.
 Within these areas, it’s (usually) legal to car-camp for FREE!
-Remember this as it’ll save you fistfuls of cash during your road trip.
+Remember this as it’ll save you big $$$ during your road trip.
 The United States is peppered with federally-owned land, comprising roughly 28 percent of the entire country (and about half is in the West).
-Just look out for posted signage, such as “no overnight parking” and “day use only.”
-If you see one of those, we recommend you find another place to camp.
-Always check with a ranger to confirm which areas are and are not legal.

 Unless stated otherwise (always check with a ranger), it’s legal to sleep in your vehicle within ANY federally designated lands.
 These include: